ILLIXR/ILLIXR/docs/monado_integration_dataflow.md

 1. User-space applications cannot acquire more than one [_swap chain_][31] buffer for each eye during the the processing of a frame.

-1. Must initialize ILLIXR during the session initilization.
+1. Must initialize ILLIXR during the session initialization.

 [//]: # (- References -)